treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 categories: python
 ---

 Sometimes a programming design pattern becomes common enough to warrant its own special syntax.
-In Python, list comprehensions are an example of such a syntactic sugar.
+Python's list comprehensions are a prime example of such a syntactic sugar.

-List comprehensions in Python are wonderful, but they're often tricky at first because:

-1. They don't solve a new problem, they just provide a shorter syntax for solving an existing problem.
+List comprehensions in Python are great, but mastering them can be tricky because they don't solve a new problem: they just provide a new syntax to solve an existing problem.
-2. They don't have a direct analogue in many other programming languages

 Let's learn what list comprehensions are and how to identify when to use them.